tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 **"focus on small daily actions that compound over a long time."**

-"when in doubt, zoom out."
+when in doubt, zoom out.

 "it's scary to put yourself out there, to expose yourself, to become vulnerable, but it makes all the differences.
 Be a man, woman in the arena.
 When you let your mind wander in its truly natural state, good things happen."